aroberge/avantpy/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.

-**Describe the solution you'd like**
+**Describe the feature you'd like to see added.**
-A clear and concise description of what you want to happen.
+Please replace this text by a clear and concise description of what your idea is.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Who would benefit most from this?**
+Would this be primarily for the benefit of:
+  - students learning programming
+  - teachers/tutors helping student
+  - people contributing code to Avantpy
+  - others; please specify.

+**Is this something you would like to contribute**
+If so, please provide details.
+  - Before starting working on this, you might want to wait for feedback.
+  - If you wish to submit code as a pull request, you should first create a new branch.
+  - Do not hesitate to ask for help.

 **Additional context**
 Add any other context or screenshots about the feature request here.